 Friday: Rest

 Saturday: 45 – 60 minutes cardio focus.
-This is just a general idea, but your personal trainer is there to guide you during each of these workouts.
-During strength training days they will coach you through specific movements and repetitions that focus on either the upper body or lower body.
-Whereas on cardio days they may incorporate the treadmill while using speed and incline to keep the blood flowing.
+This is just a general idea, but your trainer is there to guide you during each of these workouts.
+During strength training days, they will coach you through specific movements and repetitions, focusing on the upper or lower body.
+On cardio days, they may incorporate the treadmill while using speed and incline to keep the blood flowing. - Implement Cardio or Strength Training: Depending on your goals, you may recommend cardio more than strength training.
+Cardio is excellent for the heart, lungs, and overall health.
+Strength training is ideal for the person whose goal is to build muscle, improve bone density, and lose weight.
+Both cardio and strength training are excellent forms of exercise.
+With your trainer’s knowledge, they can strategically determine where to sprinkle these forms of exercise into your plan.

-5. Implement a Nutrition or Diet Plan: Your fitness goals are only as good as your nutrition!
+- Implement a Nutrition or Diet Plan: Your fitness goals are only as good as your nutrition!
 With this in mind, your trainer can help create a clear and direct nutrition plan for you.
-This can look like creating a plan for meal prepping, determining how much protein to intake, and ways to limit processed foods and sugars.
-Since food is fuel, the goal here is to curate a helpful nutrition plan that works for you, not against you.
+This can look like making a plan for meal prepping, determining how much protein to intake, and ways to limit processed foods and sugars.
+Since food is fuel, the goal is to curate a helpful nutrition plan that works for you, not against you.

 5 Key Benefits of Working One-on-One With a Certified Personal Trainer

-Beyond a personalized workout and nutrition plan that comes with a personal trainer, there are additional perks that they bring.
+Beyond a personalized workout and nutrition plan with a personal trainer, they bring additional perks.
 Some key benefits of working one-on-one with a certified personal trainer include:

-1. Accountability: Many people work hard to not disappoint those in their lives, and when you work out with a personal trainer, that accountability is at an all-time high, which is a plus!
-Having strong accountability from a personal trainer can ensure that you are meeting the right benchmarks to further push you toward your goals.
+- Accountability: Many people work hard not to disappoint those in their lives, and when you work out with a personal trainer, that accountability is at an all-time high, which is a plus!
+Strong accountability from a personal trainer can ensure that you are meeting the right benchmarks to push you toward your goals further.
 Your trainer can hold you accountable by checking in with you via text or call weekly or daily.
-The idea of knowing someone is waiting for you at the gym to show up and show out can prevent you from backing out.
-Instead, you will hold yourself accountable to not only make your trainer proud but also future YOU proud!
+The iKnowingone is waiting for you at the gym to show up and show out can prevent you from backing out.
+Instead, you will hold yourself accountable to make your trainer and future YOU proud!

-2. Balanced Workouts: Since personal trainers have received extensive training and certification in their field, you can trust you will be getting top quality and balanced workouts.
-What this means is that you will not have to worry about neglecting certain parts of your body when it comes to working out.
-Balanced workouts look like adding variety to your workout routine, such as some days being devoted to the upper body, other days to the lower body, and the rest focusing on cardio.
+- Balanced Workouts: Since personal trainers have received extensive training and certification in their field, you can trust that you will get top-quality and balanced workouts.
+This means that you will not have to worry about neglecting certain parts of your body when it comes to working out.
+Balanced workouts add variety to your workout routine, such as some days being devoted to the upper body, other days to the lower body, and the rest focusing on cardio.

-4. Injury Prevention: Workout injuries are common, but you can easily prevent them when taught the correct form.
-Personal trainers fill that gap by coming alongside you to ensure that each movement of your exercise is correct from head to toe.
-Similarly, they can help you to pace yourself on the treadmill or when weight lifting.
-Injury prevention is important, and by decreasing the risk of injury in the gym you are increasing there time you can spend at the gym pushing toward your goals.
+- Injury Prevention: Workout injuries are common, but you can easily prevent them when you are taught the correct form.
+Personal trainers fill that gap by coming alongside you to ensure that each exercise movement is correct from head to toe.
+Similarly, they can help you pace yourself on the treadmill or when lifting weights.
+Injury prevention is essential, and by decreasing the risk of injury in the gym, you are increasing the time you can spend at the gym pushing toward your goals.

-5. Flexible Schedule: We all have busy schedules and lives, and at times going to the gym can be at the bottom of the list.
-Some gyms only offer workout classes during the middle of the workday, or are not open during the times you are available.
-With a personal trainer you are afforded the option of having a flexible training schedule.
-If you’re someone who can only go to the gym three times a week on certain days, at specific times, then a personal trainer might be the right option for you.
-Typically, personal trainers are not limited to one set schedule but rather work around their client’s schedule to better serve them and their needs.
-Similarly, if you are only able to devote 30 minutes, then trainers can honor your time while still working towards your health goals.
+- Flexible Schedule: We all have busy schedules and lives, and at times, going to the gym can be at the bottom of the list.
+Some gyms only offer workout classes during the middle of the workday, or are not open when you are available.
+With a personal trainer, you are afforded the option of having a flexible training schedule.
+If you can only go to the gym three times a week on certain days, then a personal trainer is the right option.
+Typically, personal trainers are not limited to one set schedule but rather work around their clients’ schedules to better serve them and their needs.
+Similarly, if you can only devote 30 minutes, trainers can honor your time while working towards your health goals.

 Who is an Ideal Client for a Personal Trainer?

-• Wanting clear, direct, and personalized structure in the gym
+- Wanting a clear, direct, and personalized structure in the gym

-How Long Until I Can See Results From Personal Training?
+How Long Will It Be Before I Can See Results From Personal Training?

-The most common question we hear in the gym is, “How long until we see results?”
+The most common question in the gym is, “How long until we see results?”
 And while we wish we had a clear answer, the reality is that achieving results looks different for everyone.
-Factors to consider include the starting weight and overall fitness of the client, how often the client meets with their personal trainer for training, and how dedicated the client is to their plan.
+Factors to consider include the client’s starting weight and overall fitness, how often they train with their trainer, and how dedicated the client is to their plan.
 In some cases, clients can see initial results in their energy and sleep within 1 month, while more physical results can be seen in 3 – 4 months.

 Alternatives to Personal Training

-If you’re someone looking to elevate their current fitness routine, but working with a personal trainer is not an option, then there are alternatives to look into.
+If you’re someone looking to elevate their current fitness routine, but working with a personal trainer is not an option, there are alternatives.
 Instead, you may want to consider group fitness workouts like yoga, cycling, or pilates.
-In these group settings, you are still guided by a trained fitness group, but performing the repetitions and movements with other gym-goers.
-The benefits of group training are similar to the benefits of personal training as far as further accountability and decreased risks of injury.
-They can also provide a stronger sense of community with those at your gym.
+In these group settings, you are still guided by a trained fitness group, performing the repetitions and movements with other gym-goers.
+The benefits of group training are similar to personal training in that it provides further accountability and decreases the risk of injury.
+They can also give a stronger sense of community with those at your gym.

 Carbon Performance’s Personalized Approach to Fitness

 Don’t believe us?
-Find out for yourself by scheduling a FREE consultation with one of our personal trainers today.
-They will be happy to answer any questions you may have and help you determine what next steps to take to meet your fitness goals.
+Find out by scheduling a FREE consultation with one of our trainers today.
+They will happily answer any questions and help you determine the following steps to meet your fitness goals.

-With a location in Franklin and The Nations, our mission remains the same; helping clients transform their fitness story by allowing each client to experience the difference with Carbon Performance.
+With locations in Franklin and The Nations, our mission remains the same: helping clients transform their fitness story by allowing each one to experience the difference with Carbon Performance.
 Connect with us today!